Stopped at the Border?

 Call International SOS

 Cornell partners with International SOS, the world’s leading medical and travel security services company.
-If you are a current international student, scholar, or staff member and you arrested or detained by a federal officer, denied entry to the U.S., or have experienced a serious accident or injury, please call International SOS (+1 215 942-8478) and reference Cornell's membership number: 11BSCA827281.
+If you are a current international student, scholar, or staff member and you arrested or detained by a federal officer, or have experienced a serious accident or injury, please call International SOS (+1 215 942-8478) and reference Cornell's membership number: 11BSCA827281.

-International SOS will immediately notify an International Services staff member.
+International SOS will immediately notify Cornell.
 Do not call 911 for immigration-related emergencies!
+Do not call International SOS for trouble with immigration documents.

 If you are traveling back to the United States and need a travel signature or new I-20 or DS-2019, don't panic!
 When you reach your port of entry, explain the situation to the officer, and ask the officer to admit you to the United States with an I-515A.
 The I-515A will allow you entry to the United States in F-1 or J-1 status for 30 days.
 If you get an I-515A at the port, visit International Services (300 Caldwell Hall), and we will help you complete the requirements.